Sascha-Davies/Turing-Machine-Chess/README.md

 Game logic is mainly implemented via these Turing machines

-Developed a tool used to visualise, using the turtle library, Turing machine state diagrams
+Developed a tool used to visualise, using the turtle library, Turing machine state diagrams notable state machine includes the queens machine which hosts 43 states and is very complex